Iqbalabdi/Iqbalabdi/README.md

 - :telescope: I’m currently learning anything about Software Engineering and Cloud Native.

-- :zap: In my free time, I solve problems on Leetcode and build something fun like [This](https://github.com/Iqbalabdi/JLOX).
+- :zap: In my free time, I love solving problems on Leetcode and build something fun like [This](https://github.com/Iqbalabdi/JLOX).

 ---